cacilhas/kodumaro/docs/2020/10/algebra.md

 ### Monoid

-A monoid is a structure that supplies an operation and an unit instance for that operation and type.
+A monoid is a structure that supplies an operation and a unit instance for that operation and type.

 A simple monoid definition is: